 Nightlife In Prescott

-For the most part, nightlife happens on Whiskey Row.
-Whiskey Row is one of the oldest parts of town.
+For the most part, all the nightlife happens on Whiskey Row which is one of the oldest parts of town.
 This street is named Whiskey Row because of the large number of saloons there.

-There are many lively saloons on this street you can head to including Matt’s Saloon, The Bird Cage Saloon and many more.
+There are many lively saloons on this street you can head to with my favorite one being Matt’s Saloon.
+The Bird Cage Saloon was also pretty good too.

-Getting a hotel in Sedona will also cost significantly more than in nearby Prescott.
+In particular, getting a hotel in Sedona will cost significantly more than in nearby Prescott.
+I ended up spending around double per night in Sedona.

 If budget is an issue for you then Prescott will be much cheaper than Sedona.